chinchiheather/storybook-addon-prettier-source/README.md

 Storybook addon to show inline story source code formatted using prettier and syntax highlighting

-This is an addon for use with [@storybook/react](https://github.com/storybooks/storybook/tree/master/app/react)
+This is an addon for use with [@storybook/react](https://github.com/storybooks/storybook/tree/master/app/react) v4.0.0-alpha.x - to use with @storybook/react v3.x install the latest v2.x of this addon

 ![screenshot 1](https://chinchiheather.github.io/storybook-addon-prettier-source/img/screenshot-1.png)